bponce04/cse15l-lab-reports/index.md

 ## Intro:

 Hello!
-My name is Brian Ponce and I am a Mathematics-Computer Science (MA30) major located in Warren College (go Bearls!).
+My name is Brian Ponce and I am a Mathematics-Computer Science (MA30) major from Warren College (go Bearls!).

 In this lab report, I will be going over the following: